amrlnic/PresentWrappingProblem/README.md

 | Argument | Default | Description |
 |:---------|:--------|:------------|
 | `--model` | `base_model` | The model to be used in order to build the problem for the solver |

+## Statistic
+This is another python program used to run in parallel the solver over the entire set of instances and store in a file the statistics of the resolution for each method.

+To run it just run the command:

+`python statistics.py`

+**WARNING:** This program can take hours!